AlexVipond/tailwindui-vue/README.md

   - Doesn't need to register option refs
 - The composition function is fully renderless.
 This leaves the end user free to define their own SFC template, which [Vue can optimize more easily than a plain render function](https://www.fullstackradio.com/episodes/129?t=19m0s).
 - User does not need to know how to use slots or scoped slots
+- Internal code is collocated based on its purpose, rather than split across several different components